French Revolution: Reign of Terror

-At the height of the Terror, the slightest hint of counter-revolutionary thought could place one under suspicion, and even its supporters were not immune.
-Under the pressure of events, splits appeared within the Montagnard faction, with violent disagreements between radical Hébertists and moderates led by Danton.
-Robespierre saw their dispute as de-stabilising the regime, and, as a deist, he objected to the anti-religious policies advocated by the atheist Hébert, who was arrested and executed on 24 March with 19 of his colleagues, including Carrier.
+At the height of the Terror, not even its supporters were immune from suspicion, leading to divisions within the Montagnard faction between radical Hébertists and moderates led by Danton.
+Robespierre saw their dispute as de-stabilising the regime, and, as a deist, objected to the anti-religious policies advocated by the atheist Hébert, who was arrested and executed on 24 March with 19 of his colleagues.
 To retain the loyalty of the remaining Hébertists, Danton was arrested and executed on 5 April with Camille Desmoulins, after a show trial that arguably did more damage to Robespierre than any other act in this period.

 The Law of 22 Prairial (10 June) denied "enemies of the people" the right to defend themselves.
-Those arrested in the provinces were now sent to Paris for judgement; from March to July, executions in Paris increased from five to twenty-six a day.
+Those arrested in the provinces were sent to Paris for judgment; from March to July, executions in Paris increased from 5 to 26 per day.
 Many Jacobins ridiculed the festival of the Cult of the Supreme Being on 8 June, a lavish and expensive ceremony led by Robespierre, who was also accused of circulating claims he was a second Messiah.
 Relaxation of price controls and rampant inflation caused increasing unrest among the sans-culottes, but the improved military situation reduced fears the Republic was in danger.
-Many feared their own survival depended on Robespierre's removal; during a meeting on 29 June, three members of the Committee of Public Safety called him a dictator in his face.

-Robespierre responded by not attending sessions, allowing his opponents to build a coalition against him.
+Fearing their own survival depended on Robespierre's removal, on 29 June three members of the Committee of Public Safety openly accused him of being a dictator.
+Robespierre responded by refusing to attend Committee meetings, allowing his opponents to build a coalition against him.
 In a speech made to the convention on 26 July, he claimed certain members were conspiring against the Republic, an almost certain death sentence if confirmed.
-When he refused to give names, the session broke up in confusion.
-That evening he made the same speech at the Jacobins club, where it was greeted with huge applause and demands for execution of the 'traitors'.
-It was clear if his opponents did not act, he would; in the Convention next day, Robespierre and his allies were shouted down.
-His voice failed when he tried to speak, a deputy crying "The blood of Danton chokes him!"
+When he refused to provide names, the session broke up in confusion.
+That evening he repeated these claims at the Jacobins club, where it was greeted with demands for execution of the 'traitors'.
+Fearing the consequences if they did not act first, his opponents attacked Robespierre and his allies in the Convention next day.
+When Robespierre attempted to speak, his voice failed, one deputy crying "The blood of Danton chokes him!"

 After the Convention authorised his arrest, he and his supporters took refuge in the Hotel de Ville, which was defended by elements of the National Guard.
 Other units loyal to the Convention stormed the building that evening and detained Robespierre, who severely injured himself attempting suicide.
 He was executed on 28 July with 19 colleagues, including Saint-Just and Georges Couthon, followed by 83 members of the Commune.
 The Law of 22 Prairial was repealed, any surviving Girondists reinstated as deputies, and the Jacobin Club was closed and banned.